arj03/ssb-browser-demo/README.md

 Things that work:
  - viewing posts and threads
  - posting and replying to messages
+ - posting blobs
- - private messages including private blobs
+ - private messages including decrypting private blobs
+ - off-chain chat messages using ssb-tunnel for e2e connection
  - ooo messages

 Tested with Chrome and Firefox.
 Chrome is faster because it uses fs